Wedding photography – Video light for macro detail photos

 With the details photos of the wedding rings, I generally resort to on-camera bounce flash for enough light … and for interesting light.
 Sometimes though, I mix it up by using video light instead.
-Here I used the Litepanels Croma LED video light (vendor).
+Here I used the Litepanels Croma LED video light (affiliate).

 The need for smaller apertures means enough light … but working with a tripod is often just too slow with the hectic pace of a wedding day.
 Then a stabilized macro lens is essential.

 The photo above was shot with an LED video light, so we had to hold the light very close to the rings to get enough depth-of-field.
 Fortunately though, with a macro lens, you’re working so close to your subject, that the light source won’t interfere.

 - camera settings: 1/125 @ f/8 @ 1600 ISO